vuejs/vuefire/.github/CONTRIBUTING.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.
 - **Send coherent history** - Make sure your commits message means something
 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.

+## Project structure

+### Root

+The root folder includes the VueFire library

+### `packages/nuxt`

+This folder includes the Nuxt module.
+To have proper TS support in your IDE, you might need to open this folder individually rather than opening the root folder of the VueFire project.

+### `playground`

+Includes a Vue 3 playground to test out with a real app.